Thomas-Bergmann/poker-tournament/README.md

     * Re-Buy of a competitor - define the re-buy amount (the page contains the average over all competitors)
     * Seat-Open for a competitor - define the current amount of the player, the result for the player is calculated (the lost money is still registered as InPlay)

-# Open Featurs and Tasks
+# Open Features and Tasks

-* display menu and registry of actions
+* Display menu and registry of actions
-* define and implement a look and feel
+* Define and implement a look and feel

 ## Open Tournament Features
 * Manage tables and random placement of players